FirespriteLtd/website/site/content/careers/_index.md

 job_listing: >-
   If you think Firesprite sounds like the right place for you, then check out our available opportunities.
-We will consider remote working on a case by case basis if the role permits and if you have a right to work in the UK.
+We will consider remote working on a case by case basis if the role permits and if you are living in the UK and have a right to work here.

   If you don’t see something that matches your skills, shoot us an email with your CV and any applicable portfolio material to [jobs@firesprite.com](mailto:jobs@firesprite.com).
 Our door is always open for superstars!